The Four Dimensional Dirac Equation in Five Dimensions: Introduction

-In this work, we define a special 5D Clifford algebra using the O(1,4) symmetry and propose a constraint equation for 5D null propagation.
+We proceed by defining a special 5D Clifford algebra, using the O(1,4) symmetry, and propose a geometric constraint for 5D null propagation of spin-1/2 particles.
 We then use a recent interpretation of the 5D geometry \cite{Breban:2015bf,Breban:2005wf,Breban:2016ci} where a 5D null constraint yields a 4D on-shell constraint.
-In other words, the norm of the 5-momentum of a 5D photon in flat space-time $\eta_{AB}p^A p^B=0$ [$A, B = 0,1,2,3,5$, and $\eta_{AB}=diag(-1,1,1,1,1)$] yields the 4D on-shell constraint for a particle of mass $m$, $\eta_{\alpha\beta}p^\alpha p^\beta=-m^2c^2$ ($\alpha,\beta = 0,1,2,3$), where we used $p^5\equiv mc$.
+For example, the norm of the 5-momentum of a 5D photon in flat space-time $\eta_{AB}p^A p^B=0$ [$A, B = 0,1,2,3,5$, and $\eta_{AB}=diag(-1,1,1,1,1)$] yields the 4D on-shell constraint for a particle of mass $m$, $\eta_{\alpha\beta}p^\alpha p^\beta=-m^2c^2$ ($\alpha,\beta = 0,1,2,3$), where we used $p^5\equiv mc$.
 The mass $m$ is thought here as being {\it passive} \cite{Jammer:1997vj,Jammer:2009uk}, a dynamical variable which is not a source of gravitational field.\footnote{Mass which is a source of gravitational field is called {\it active} \cite{Jammer:1997vj,Jammer:2009uk}.
 The dichotomy between active and passive mass is not frame invariant.
 Here we consider that an observer may use any frame, except the comoving frame of the particle.} With this interpretation, the inverse Compton wavelength $\lambda^{-1}=mc/\hbar$ and the fifth coordinate $x^5$ are conjugated by Fourier transform.
 Furthermore, it is postulated that, although the geometry is 5D, the perception of an observer remains 4D.
 However, the 4D observer has two major tools for understanding the 5D space-time.
 If the 5D geometry is independent of the fifth coordinate, then the 5D physics can be interpreted as 4D quantum mechanics.
 If the 5D geometry is independent of time (i.e., the zeroth coordinate), then the 5D physics can be interpreted as 4D statistical mechanics \cite{Breban:2015bf,Breban:2005wf,Breban:2016ci}.
 Both mechanics and statistics pictures apply when the geometry is independent on both time and fifth coordinate.
 In what follows, we consider how a 5D equation delivers the Dirac equation in 4D quantum mechanics and applications to 4D statistical mechanics.